vanallenlab/moalmanac-db/README.md

 ### Python dependencies

 This repository uses Python 3.12.
-We recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) and running Python with either [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html).
+We recommend managing your environment wih [Conda-forge](https://conda-forge.org)'s installer [Miniforge](https://conda-forge.org/download/).

-Run the following from this repository's directory to create a virtual environment and install dependencies with Anaconda or Miniconda:
+Run the following from this repository's directory to create a virtual environment and install dependencies with Miniforge:

 ```bash
 conda env create -f environment.yaml